All ReSharper code inspections as well as structural search and replace patterns have one of the following four severity levels:

 This severity level correspond to compiler warnings and to other issues that do not prevent your code from compiling but may nevertheless represent serious coding inefficiencies.
 For example, ReSharper informs you about redundant type casts or namespace import directives, incorrect format strings, declared but never used local variables or private fields, unused private methods, etc.

 If you inspect code in a specific scope, warnings are displayed with the icons in the inspection results.
 In design-time inspection in the editor, ReSharper highlights warnings in one of two alternative ways:

 With a blue curly underline:

-drawing your attention to things that aren't necessarily bad or wrong, but probably useful to know.
+Code issues with this severity level provide insights into code structure, drawing your attention to things that aren't necessarily bad or wrong, but probably useful to know.

 For instance, you might be interested to know that "parameter can be declared with base type", meaning that your method only uses members of the parameter's base type.
 This can be an indication of a different error, such as failure to take into account the specifics of the actual parameter type.
 Based on this knowledge, you may want to change the parameter's type - or not, if that is by design.

-A hint simply brings your attention to a particular code detail and recommends a way of improvement.
+This is the lowest severity level.
+Code issues with this severity simply bring your attention to a particular code detail and/or recommends a way of improvement.

 If you inspect code in a specific scope, hints are displayed with the icons in the inspection results.
 In design-time inspection in the editor, ReSharper highlights hints by adding a dashed green underline to the initial two letters of the corresponding symbol: